doivglser/mindevenviro-fanciful/README.md

   - If the workflow interval in minutes is over, refer to the exit handler, if false, reset workflow interval, if true exit.

+* shi3lD

+  	° to change the user-agent, if netstat -ar | grep default is true.

 * "mindevenviro.rules": "alert/drop rules" for /etc/snort/rules/

 * "iptables psad fwsnort": tcp-wrapper